Another Man's Terror

 - Johnathon Coulter's "Creepy Doll" song has the main character swap places with the doll just as it is being burned in a fire.

 - The title necklace in King Diamond's The Eye has this effect, as its wearer gets to go through its last owner's demise.
+The latest person to try this gets to know how being burned at the stake feels like.

 - The belief that one must burn to ash the snake one killed: the other snake might glance into the dead snake's eyes, witness the dead snake's final moment, and exact revenge upon the person that killed the fellow snake.